Frank South went for a second opinion on his Adult ADHD diagnosis. That is, he went on the PBS medical show “Second Opinion” to talk about Adult ADHD.

 Are you old enough to remember when patients were advised to get a second opinion about any major (and some minor) diagnosis?
 This was before managed care.
 The idea was this: Physicians are fallible in their diagnostic abilities.
 “Get a second opinion.”

-“Managed care” has led to many healthcare consumers not getting a second opinion.
-But it’s still important.
+Even if managed care has largely decimated the idea of second opinions, it’s still important.
 Especially when you suspect you have ADHD but are dismissed without much thought from a professional.

 Please check out—and share—this excellent, 25-minute overview of ADHD.
 It’s from the PBS TV show Second Opinion.

 Thanks to American Public Television and the University of Rochester Medical Center.

 In the video below, Second Opinion host Peter Salgo, MD, talks with:

 —Former Hollywood scriptwriter Frank South talking about his late-in-life diagnosis and receiving a “second opinion” from the panelists